Objective Design Standards and Streamlined Project Review

 About

-Objective design standards are clear measurable, and flexible criteria for how certain building components should look.
-They are different from guidelines, which can help provide direction, but are often too vague and open to interpretation.
+Objective design standards are clear, measurable, and flexible requirements for how certain building components should look.
+Unlike guidelines, which can be vague and open to interpretation, these standards provide clear expectations.

-ODS are required by State law and are used by planners, developers, homeowners, designers and architects who wish to build eligible projects.
+Objective design standards are required by state law and are used by planners, developers, homeowners, designers, and architects who are working on eligible projects.

 Contact Us